 How Often Should You Clean Your Juicer?

-All juicers need regular maintenance and cleaning (i.e., how often a person wants produce pulp inside their drinks).
+All juicers need regular maintenance and cleaning (i.e., how often a person wants to produce pulp inside their drinks).
 It is recommended that people clean their appliance after each use, but this may not always be possible depending on how someone plans on using their machine for more purposes outside of just making juices with fruit and vegetables like wheatgrass.

 How Long Does Fresh Juice Last In Your Fridge?